PreethiSeran/UIUX-Task2-MobileApp-UI/README.md

 ## 🔄 Navigation Flow:

-User starts with Login → Explore → Shop Menu → Product Sub-Categories
+User starts with Login → Explore → Main Menu (Shop) → Menu 2 (Product Sub-Categories)

 All key navigation paths are visually indicated with arrows in the design.